 Heritage Hill Historical Park's 4.1 acres includes , four fully restored and furnished historic buildings that span the early history of the Saddleback Valley and El Toro area from the Mexican Rancho era (Serrano Adobe, circa 1863), to the founding of the town of El Toro (El Toro Grammar School, 1890; St. George's Episcopal Mission, 1891), through the citrus farming days of the early twentieth century (Harvey Bennett Ranch House, 1908).

-Guided tours through the buildings are provided for the public Wednesday through Sunday.
+Guided tours through the buildings are provided for the public Wednesday through Saturday.
 The tours offer an interpretation of Saddleback area history through the artifacts, events and people associated with each building.
 Landscaping of the park is in keeping with the historic nature of the buildings.
-The grounds are also available for weddings and special events, by appointment.
-Park staff and associated community interest groups offer special events each year including the annual Victorian Christmas held on the first Saturday of December.
+The grounds are also available for wedding reservations, subject to availability.

-There are no fees for entrance or public tours of Heritage Hill Historical Park for groups of seven or less.
-Groups of eight or more must make advance public tour reservations and the fee is $2 per person.
+There are no fees for entrance or public tours at Heritage Hill Historical Park.
+Groups of eight or more must make advance public tour reservations.
 Please contact park staff a minimum of three weeks in advance of your requested tour date.
 Voluntary donations are accepted and aid the park in historical program presentations.
-The Amigos de la Colinas volunteer docent group assists the park staff by conducting tours and special programs.
+The Amigos de la Colina volunteer docent group assists the park staff by conducting tours and special programs.

 Four free "Walk-in" tours are offered weekly for individuals and groups of seven or less.
 Wednesday and Thursday at 2 p.m., Saturday at 11 a.m. and 2 p.m.
 Volunteer docents meet visitors at the front porch of the Serrano Adobe and tour each building.